 IIJ Innovation Institute.
 IIJ established IIJ-II in June 2008 as a wholly-owned subsidiary, which engages in research and development of basic Internet-related technology development.
 In July 2009, IIJ Research Laboratory, which was established as a research organization of IIJ in April 1998 to engage in new basic network technologies, was transferred to IIJ-II to reorganize and strengthen the Group's research and development capabilities.
 IIJ-II is currently participating in various research and development activities in cooperation with organizations from the private and academic sectors.
-IIJ-II is engaged in research and development activities related to big data, cloud computing-related research and development, security related research, e-mail technologies and network traffic analysis, the deployment and implementation of IPv6, among various other activities.
+IIJ-II is engaged in research and development activities related to cloud computing, network traffic measurement and analysis, the development of operational technology for Internet routing, and Internet security among various other activities.

 IIJ's internal organizations in charge of technology.
-IIJ's internal organizations such as the Service Product Business Division, Infrastructure Division, the Network Division, and the Cloud Division, play an important role in the research and development of technologies to be applied to our services and solutions, collect information, evaluate new technology and conduct business expansion.
+IIJ's internal organizations such as the Service Product Business Division, the Service Infrastructure Division, the Network Division, the Cloud Division, and the MVNO Division, play an important role in the research and development of technologies to be applied to our services and solutions, collect information, evaluate new technology, and conduct business expansion.